yongjiguan/guan-academic-hompage/content/en/publication/2016-3-Conference-Paper-nanowetting/index.md

 publication: In *The 8th International Conference on Molecular Simulations and Informatics Technology Application*
 publication_short: In *8th-ICMS&I*

-abstract: In this work, the nano-wettability of hydrophilic/hydrophobic ionic liquids is explored by using the molecular dynamics simulations. (**Times cited = 0**)
+abstract: In this work, the nano-wettability of hydrophilic/hydrophobic ionic liquids is explored by using the molecular dynamics simulations.

 # Summary.
 An optional shortened abstract.
 summary: The nano-wettability of hydrophilic/hydrophobic ionic liquids is explored by using the molecular dynamics simulations in this work.
+I made **oral presentations and poster presentations** at the meeting.(**Times cited = 0**)

 tags:
 - Source Themes